grafana/grafana/docs/sources/alerting/configure-notifications/template-notifications/images-in-notifications.md

 5. When uploading screenshots to a cloud storage service Grafana uses a random 20 character (30 characters for Azure Blob Storage) filename for each image.
 This makes URLs hard to guess but not impossible.

 6. Grafana does not delete screenshots from cloud storage.
-It is recommended that you configure a retention policy with your cloud storage service to delete screenshots older than 1 month.
+We recommend configuring a retention policy with your cloud storage service to delete screenshots older than 1 month.

 7. If Grafana is configured to upload screenshots to its internal web server, and accessing Grafana requires logging into a VPN or corporate network; image previews might not work in all instant messaging and communication platforms as some services rewrite URLs to use their CDN.
 If this happens, it is recommended that you use [integrations which support uploading images](#supported-contact-points) or [disabling images in notifications](#configuration) altogether.